Prophetic word for today

 Notice how all 4 animals mentioned in Jeremiah 8:7 are birds, and none of them are "powerful".
 The 2 who are "large" (the stork and the crane) are "slow" and relatively "weak".
 This emphasizes what happens to the 5 ministries of Ephesians 4:11 when they come under the control of the pastoral matriarchy.
 They turn into empty ministries that are more fluff than substance.

 Yesterday (December 9, 2005), the Lord made me go out to run an errand, and, as I did, I was forced to watch part of a famous talk show ("Oprah") that featured the famous poetess Maya Angelou reciting a poem about "peace".
 The poem was a ranting stream of rhyming fluff about the importance of all religions getting along, especially because it was "xmas" time.
 As she spoke her words, she spiritually stood on a pedestal of self-righteousness, like a crane extending her wings as she condemned all the "little warmongering troublemakers".
 As she spoke, she also sounded like a turtledove, repetitively "cooing away" words of no spiritual value, words that value an artificial "harmony" over truth, thereby ignoring the underlying issues of unrighteousness that lead to war in the first place.
-If a man named Abraham Lincoln had not been willing to go to war in 1861, black women like Maya Angelou and Oprah Winfrey would not be appearing on U.S. national television ranting about the meaninglessness of war.
+If the Republicans of the 1860s had not been willing to go to war in 1861, black women like Maya Angelou and Oprah Winfrey would not be appearing on U.S. national television ranting about the meaninglessness of war.
 If a man named George W. Bush had not been willing to go to war against the Taliban in Afghanistan, Maya Angelou and Oprah would be talking about the tragedy of all the subsequent terrorist attacks in cities such as Chicago and Los Angeles that Al-Qaeda would have made after 9/11.

 Two days ago (December 8, 2005) was the 25th anniversary of the death of John Lennon.
 It is ironic, therefore, that the very man who boldly proclaimed that "All we need is love" was gunned down by another man.
 Interestingly enough, the Lord also made me listen to a 1971 song by Marvin Gaye called "Mercy, mercy me" shortly before watching the Oprah segment.
 Even though this song is a beautiful and inspiring melody, it is another Canaanite ranting about the importance of being "lovey-dovey" with everybody.
 Again, it is ironic that Marvin Gaye was also shot to death a few years after John Lennon was killed.
 To recite worthless poems and to sing worthless songs about "peace" and "love" is pointless and stupid.
 It is naive to think that some "soap-oprah" sentimentalism is enough to solve the world's problems, without the need to wage war against the roots of unrighteousness.
 By the way, it is worth commenting that both Marvin Gaye and John Lennon were prophets.
 Unfortunately, both "went Canaanite", which led to their spiritual demise and to their pointless and untimely Hittite deaths.
 These "twittering" prophets fell like darting swallows because they allowed themselves to be influenced by the matriarchal stork, turtledove, and crane.